 With the unique architecture and long-lasting history, Bai Dinh pagoda has become a famous spot for ecotourism, spiritual tour in the North of Vietnam in general and Ninh Binh province in particular.
 8 records of Vietnam and Asia as well are marked in Bai Dinh pagoda like Vietnam biggest bronze bell, Asian highest heaviest Gautama Buddha statue, Vietnam biggest group of three copper inlaid with gold statues, Southeast Asian biggest bronze Maitreya Buddha statue, Vietnam pagoda with biggest Arhat Buddha statue corridor, Vietnam pagoda with the most mock Bodhi trees.

 Bai Dinh Trang An Tour 1 Day

-8 a.m in the morning, hop on car for the departure to Ninh Binh.
+8 a.m in the morning, hop on a car for the departure to Ninh Binh.
 You will reach Bai Dinh Pagoda which is the first destination at around 10:30 a.m.
 Then you start to explore all the place, go through each tourist attractions in Bai Dinh Pagoda.
-It's better to have a tour guide to go with you as he or she will explain about the meaning of each place you go through.
+It's better to have a tour guide to go with you as he or she will explain the meaning of each place you go through.

 After touring around Bai Dinh Pagoda, it's time to have some lunch with Ninh Binh local dishes.
 You can choose a local restaurant to enjoy your meal.

 The rest of the day will be spent in Trang An Tourism Complex which is 15 minutes from Bai Dinh Pagoda.
 Take a boat trip to explore and discover the nature and wild beauty of this area.
 This will be the highlight of your trip.
-At 4:30 p.m, hop on car and go back to Hanoi.
+At 4:30 p.m, hop on the car and go back to Hanoi.

 >>> Explore More Itinerary To Ninh Binh In Ninh Binh Tours